Lisbon in One Day

 From Alfama all the way up to the castle

-After lunch, get lost in the slopes of Alfama and its charming little streets.
-It’s the oldest and most traditional neighbourhood of Lisbon.
+Get lost in the slopes of Alfama and its charming little streets.
+This is the oldest and most traditional neighbourhood of Lisbon.
 Discover its labyrinth-like cobblestone streets, the narrow passageways, the small houses with flowered balconies and clothes hanging on the clothes rack to dry out, and old women leaning out of their window to see who’s passing by.

 Make a stop in the two famous viewpoints to get a postcard like view of the city — Miradouro das Portas do Sol and Miradouro de Santa Luzia.
 Make sure you also stop by Lisbon Cathedral.

-Finish your day in Lisbon in Bairro Alto or Príncipe Real. where you’ll find great restaurants where you can have a delicious dinner.
+In Bairro Alto or Príncipe Real you’ll find great restaurants to have a delicious dinner.

 The Bairro Alto neighbourhood is known for its lively nightlife, with a good choice of restaurants, bars and nightclubs.
 So after dinner, grab a drink in one of the little pubs and mingle with locals and tourists in the street.

 And there you have it.
 Our go-to places and tips to spend an unforgettable day in Lisbon.
-Hope you have a wonderful time in Lisbon and in UXLx, of course!
+Hope you have a wonderful time in Lisbon and at UXLx! 🤩

 --